 After their brave service, the Tuskegee Airmen returned home to a country where they continued to face systematic racism and prejudice.

-But they did represent an important step forward in preparing the nation for the racial integration of the military, which began with President Harry Truman and his executive order of 1948 mandating equality of opportunity and treatment within the U.S. armed forces.
+But they did represent an important step forward in preparing the nation for the racial integration of the military, which began with President Harry Truman who issued Executive Order 9981 desegregating the U.S. Armed Forces and mandating equality of opportunity and treatment on July 26, 1948.

 More than 300 of the original Tuskegee Airmen were on hand to receive the Congressional Gold Medal from President George W. Bush in 2007.